wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-relational-data-powerapps-canvas-app/includes/1-relational-data.md

 Power Apps, the setup and design of referencing the ID of the customer in Dynamics 365 from your SharePoint list works the same.
-This is one of the many benefits of Power Apps, connecting to multiple data sources from within one app is completely seamless.
+This is one of the many benefits of Power Apps, connecting to multiple data sources from within one app is seamless.

 > [!NOTE]
 > Common Data Service can define relationships using Lookup columns, creating the structure and connecting the tables for you.
 This is outside the scope of this primer on relationships but worth noting as you consider data sources.